wolfheartrising/PSScriptSigner/README.md

 ## Overview
 This utility securely signs PowerShell `.ps1` scripts using a self-created code-signing certificate.
 It includes a guided GUI for setup, password protection, certificate creation, and bulk script signing with full audit logging.

+### 📌 Why I Built This

+In environments where PowerShell execution policies are restricted to only allow signed code (`AllSigned` or `RemoteSigned`), managing certificates and signing scripts can quickly become tedious or error-prone.
+I created this tool to address that — enabling developers and administrators to securely generate signing certificates, protect access with a password, and sign `.ps1` scripts with proper timestamping and audit logs.

+This utility simplifies everything from initial setup to managing certificate stores, making it easier to enforce script integrity without compromising usability.

+---

+*No compiled executable or pre-signed distribution is included in this version.
+You are encouraged to generate your own signing cert and configure the tool securely for your environment.*

 Ideal for administrators, developers, and compliance-focused workflows, it behaves like an install-free desktop app — no modules or dependencies needed.

 ## Features